qlik-oss/core-website/docs/services/qix-engine/script_reference/script_control.md

 # ScriptControlStatements

+The script consists of a number of statements.
+A statement can be either a regular script statement or a script control statement.

+Control statements are typically used for controlling the flow of the script execution.
+Each clause of a control statement must be kept inside one script line and may be terminated by semicolon or end-of-line.

+Prefixes are never applied to control statements, with the exceptions of the prefixes **when** and **unless** which may be used with a few specific control statements.

+All script keywords can be typed with any combination of lower case and upper case characters.

 ## Call

 The **call** control statement calls a subroutine which must be defined by a previous  **sub** statement.